alicedb2/Choreia/README.md

 # Euclid and Markov at the Pub

-Euclidean sequencer with on-scale Markov chain.
+Euclidean sequencer with in-scale Markov chain.

 ### Jacks